 Ready to cook one of the best loved BBQ meats out there?
+Perfectly smoked ribs are fall-off-the-bone delicious and packed full of flavor.
+Luckily you don’t need a smoker to make them.
 Here’s how to smoke ribs on your gas grill.

-BBQ ribs remain a mainstay on the BBQ competition circuit and there’s a good reason why: When done right, there aren’t many meats that come out as beautifully tender, delicate and, well, as crazy delicious as ribs.
+BBQ ribs remain a mainstay on the grilling competition circuit and it’s not hard to see why.
+When done right, there aren’t many meats that come out as beautifully tender, delicate and crazy delicious as ribs.

 BBQ smokers and charcoal grills remain the tools of choice for most BBQ masters.
 They lend themselves perfectly to the kind of low and slow cooking that is so strongly associated with barbecue smoking.
-What you might not know though is that you can easily adapt your gas grill to be a more than capable platform to use for smoking your ribs.
+What you might not know though is that you can easily adapt your gas grill to be a more than capable tool for barbecue smoking.

 In this guide today, I’m going to walk you through everything you need to know to turning out beautifully tender ribs using nothing more than your humble gas grill.

 To kick things off, let’s look at the types of ribs you need to get.